Durable Quality & Reasonable Prices

 |

-This was the flag used by the Chief of General Staff of the German Army between 1944 and 1945.
+This is an elongated replica flag (the original was square) was used by the Chief of General Staff of the German Army between 1944 and 1945.

 $25.00 +s/h